EAimTY/hummingbird/README.md

 ## What exactly is hummingbird

 hummingbird is a content management system uses a git repository as a database.
-It reads your posts and pages stored in the git repository in markdown format, apply HTML templates on them, then serve them.
+It reads your posts and pages stored in the git repository in markdown format, applys HTML templates on them, then serves them.

 hummingbird adheres **Less is better**.
 It has no complicated features or an omnipotent template system.
 What it can do is to present your content to everyone at the fastest speed dutifully.